isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 "That boy escaped from Okinawa Airakuen, didn't he?
 There are various issues to be resolved on both sides..."

-"Then you will force him to be repatriated, won't you?"
+"Then you going to force him to be repatriated, aren't you?"

 "I didn't say that..."